Caleb775/I-and-E-Roofing/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README is just a quick review of how the I and E roofing applicatoin works and what coding languages were used in the process

-Things you may want to cover:
+quick exlpanation:

-* Ruby version
+* Ruby version 3.3.6

-* System dependencies
+*

-* Configuration
+*

-* Database creation
+*

-* Database initialization
+*

-* How to run the test suite
+*

-* Services (job queues, cache servers, search engines, etc.)
+*

-* Deployment instructions
+*

-* ...
+*